-Within the first few weeks, all Year 7 pupils will undertake a series of assessments, including subject baseline assessments, reading, writing and cognitive ability testing (CAT4).
-This enables accurate tracking of pupils' progress and informs the identification process of those with literacy needs.
+Within the first few weeks, all Year 7 pupils will undertake a literacy assessment, consisting of a reading, spelling and free-writing test.
+This enables accurate tracking of pupils' literacy progress and informs the identification process of those with literacy needs.